finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

-Some specific annotations in the Rosetta DSL allow to associate a set of meta-data qualifiers to an attribute.
+The ``metadata`` annotation shown above allows to associate a set of meta-data qualifiers to types and attributes.
+Each of the ``metadata`` annotation attributes corresponds to a qualifier.

-* The ``scheme`` meta-data specifies a mechanism to control the set of values that an attribute can take.
-The relevant scheme reference can be specified as meta-information in the attribute synonyms, so that no originating information is disregarded.
+* The ``scheme`` meta-data qualifier specifies a mechanism to control the set of values that an attribute can take.
+The relevant scheme reference may be specified as meta-information in the attribute's data source, so that no originating information is disregarded.
-* The ``reference`` meta-type replicates the cross-referencing mechanism used in XML to provide data integrity within the context of an instance document - in particular with ``href`` (for *hyper-text reference*) as used in the FpML standard.
-The cross-reference value can be specified as meta-information in the attribute synonyms.
+* The ``reference`` meta-data qualifier replicates the cross-referencing mechanism used in XML to provide data integrity within the context of an instance document - in particular with ``href`` (for *hyper-text reference*) as used in the FpML standard.
+The cross-reference value may be specified as meta-information in the attribute's data source.

-To make objects internally referenceabale (beyond external cross-references provided by an instance document), Rosetta allows to associate a unique identifier to instances of a type, by adding a ``key`` qualifier to the type name.
+* The ``key`` meta-data qualifier must be added to the type that is being referenced, so that a unique identifier can be associated to objects of that type and make them internally referenceabale .

 The ``key`` corresponds to a hash code to be generated by the model implementation.
 The implementation provided in the Rosetta DSL is the de-facto Java hash function.
 It is a *deep hash* that uses the complete set of attribute values that compose the type and its attributes, recursively.

 Syntax
 """"""

-The below ``Party`` and ``Identifier`` classes provide an illustration as to how **meta-types** and **references** are implemented.
+Once an annotation is defined in a model, it can be used in between square brackets ``[`` ``]`` to annotate model components.
+The below ``Party`` and ``Identifier`` types illustrate how meta-data annotations and their relevant attributes can be implemented in a model.

 .. code-block:: Haskell